Makha Bucha in Thailand in 2027

 45 years later, on the same full moon in the third lunar month, Buddha again delivered his teachings shortly before his death.

 This third lunar month on which both events occurred is known in Buddhist Pali language as 'Makha'.
-'Bucha', means to honour.
+'Bucha', means to honour or worship.

 How is Maka Bucha Day celebrated?